 Marketing and Opting out

 If you have given permission, we may contact you by email, about hints and tips, blogs, special offers, updates, new services that may be of interest to you.
 If you prefer not to receive any direct marketing communications from us, you can opt out at any time.
 See ‘Your rights’, below for further information.
+This will be sent out via Mailerlite who provide our email marketing services.

 Your Legal rights